 Fishburne moved to Brooklyn, New York at an early age and would later graduate from Lincoln Square Academy.

-He would make his Off-Broadway debut in Eden for the Negro Ensemble Company in March 1976 and would return to the Off-Broadway stage on three separate occasions in the 1980s: in the Second Stage Theater productions of Short Eyes (1985) and Loose Ends (1988), and the Manhattan Theatre Club production of Urban Blight (later in 1988).
+He made his Off-Broadway debut in Eden for the Negro Ensemble Company in March 1976 and would return to the Off-Broadway stage on three separate occasions in the 1980s: in the Second Stage Theater productions of Short Eyes (1985) and Loose Ends (1988) along with the Manhattan Theatre Club production of Urban Blight (1988).

 His regional theatre credits include a 2006 Pasadena Playhouse production of August Wilson’s Fences, opposite Angela Bassett, and a 2006 Los Angeles production of Alfred Uhry’s Without Walls.

-Fishburne was scheduled to return to Broadway to star opposite Sam Rockwell and Darren Criss in a star-studded revival of David Mamet’s American Buffalo at the Circle in the Square Theatre from March 24 through July 12, 2020.
-However, due to the COVID-19 pandemic, this production has been postponed.
+Fishburne returns to Broadway to star opposite Sam Rockwell and Darren Criss in a star-studded revival of David Mamet’s American Buffalo at the Circle in the Square Theatre.